leanprover/theorem_proving_in_lean4/inductive_types.rst

     def silly (x : foo) : ℕ :=
     begin
       cases x with a b c d e,
-      exact b,    -- a, b, c are in the context exact e     -- d, e    are in the context end
+      exact b,    -- a, b    are in the context exact e     -- c, d, e are in the context end

 The syntax of the ``with`` is unfortunate, in that we have to list the arguments to all the constructors sequentially, making it hard to remember what the constructors are, or what the arguments are supposed to be.
 For that reason, Lean provides a complementary ``case`` tactic, which allows one to assign variable names after the fact: